link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 ## Document Store

-A **Document Store** organizes data around *documents*, each one representing a single record—typically in [JSON](https://www.json.org/json-en.html) format.
+A **Document Store** organizes data around *documents*, each one representing a single record, typically in [JSON](https://www.json.org/json-en.html) format.
 These documents are grouped into **collections**, making management and retrieval simpler.

 For example, `student_collection` and `room_collection`: